 - Sprinkle the pastry with ½ of the roasted hazelnuts.

-- Bake for about 40-45 minutes until the pastry is really golden.
-If you use a glass casserole dish, lift it and look underneath to check the bottom, if the bottom pastry layer doesn't look wet anymore, the pie is done.
+- Bake for about 40-45 minutes until the pastry is golden.
+If you use a glass casserole dish, lift it and look underneath to check the bottom; the pie is done if the bottom pastry layer doesn't look wet anymore, the pie is done.

 - Sprinkle the hot pie with icing sugar.
 Serve warm or at room temperature as suggested above.

 - Always use a digital kitchen scale in baking; it ensures the best results (Amazon affiliate link).

 - Vanilla sugar is very common in Europe.
 If you don't have it replace it with 3 tablespoons of granulated sugar and 1 teaspoon vanilla extract.
 For making your vanilla sugar, see the blog post.